 On paper, the movie musical “Dear Evan Hansen” seems like it would be guaranteed to have the same appeal as the Tony-winning musical on which it’s based.
 However, the movie’s talented cast can’t redeem this misguided mush that clumsily handles serious issues such as mental illness and suicide.
 Sometimes, it isn’t enough to have members of a Broadway musical’s Tony-winning team reprise the same roles for the movie.
 The “Dear Evan Hansen” movie had its world premiere at the 2021 Toronto International Film Festival.

 Several of the principal team members who won Tony Awards for the “Dear Evan Hansen” stage musical came on board for the movie version of “Dear Evan Hansen.”
 Ben Platt returns in his starring role as Evan Hansen.
 Steven Levenson wrote the musical’s book and the movie’s screenplay.
 Marc Platt (Ben Platt’s father) is a producer.
 Benj Pasek and Justin Paul wrote the musical score and songs.
-The movie version has the same songs from the stage musical, except for the original songs “A Little Closer” and “The Anonymous Ones.”
+The movie version has most of the same songs from the stage musical, except for the original songs “A Little Closer” and “The Anonymous Ones,” which were both written for the movie.

 Unfortunately, the movie missed some opportunities to have more exploration and sensitivity about what led to the suicide that becomes the catalyst for the entire story.
 Instead, the emphasis is on trying to make viewers feel sorry for a teenager who lies to people about being the suicide victim’s best friend.
 The movie doesn’t make him an anti-hero but someone who should be admired for coping with his mental health issues while under the stress of concocting elaborate lies.